zeta0134/bhop/README.md

 # Usage Notes

-If you'd like to hear the project mangle your music in its current state, that's great!
+So you'd like to hear my project mangle your music in its current state?
+That's great!
 I'm here to help.

 ## Quickstart guide

-First off, export your music using the Dn-FamiTracker UI, and select "Assembly Source" as the format.
+First off, export your music using the Dn-FamiTracker UI.
+Select "Assembly Source" as the format.
 It defaults to "music.asm" so let's stick with that.

 Add the following files to your project structure, and make sure `bhop.s` is set to be compiled and linked by your project:
 ```